aanderse/LdapRecord.com/source/docs/connecting.md

 like to use LdapRecord models.
 Models pull the connection that they use from this container by their name.

-> Ensure you connect to your LDAP server with each
-> `Connection` you add into the container, otherwise
-> you will not receive any results from queries.

 #### Adding Connections

 ```php